 Digital technology, specifically the Internet of Medical Things (IoMT), has great potential to help control medical costs, and provide better elder care.
 There are many different tools that can assist baby boomers in keeping or improving their health and maintaining their independence.

-For Baby Boomers with diabetes, there are “smart” glucometers such as Dario that can transfer measured blood glucose readings to an app on a smartphone for storage, tracking and monitoring diabetes.
+For Baby Boomers with diabetes, there are “smart” glucometers such as Freestyle Precision Neo that can transfer measured blood glucose readings to an app on a smartphone for storage, tracking, and monitoring diabetes.

 The Internet of Medical Things platforms such as the one provided by Vitls can help nurses and off-campus physicians monitor a patient’s vital signs continuously, without disturbing the senior.